awslabs/graphstorm/docs/source/gs-processing/usage/distributed-processing-setup.rst

 in you local environment.

-Assuming ``graphstorm/graphstorm-processing`` is our current working directory we can upload the test data to S3 using:
+Assuming ``graphstorm/graphstorm-processing`` is our current working directory we can upload the data to S3 using:

 .. code-block:: bash